trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

 ## Automation Code Pipeline

+This pipeline is integrated with a GitHub repository that has the following structure:
+- Directory `appsec` is used to store Terraform code for Akamai WAF configuration management
+- Directory `network-list` is used to store Terraform code for Akamai Network List (IP/Geo Firewall) configuration management
+- Directory `property` is used to store Terraform code for Akamai property (CDN) configuration management
+- Directory `scripts` is used to store some Python scripts that used automate some pipeline tasks
+- Security scanning as code configuration file for the static application security testing

-This pipeline consists of the following build steps to eventually package the Terraform code into a tar.gz compressed file and push it to an Artifactory repository:
+The pipeline consists of the following build steps to eventually package the Terraform code into a tar.gz compressed file and push it to an Artifactory repository:
 1. Retrieve Artifactory credential (username and API key) for authentication with the Artifactory.
 This step is executed in both CI and CD phases.
 2. Perform quality assurance and security scanning for the updated modules.
 This step is triggered when changes are submitted to a change branch in the CI phase only
    - Run a Python script to identify all directories of the updated modules